If/Else Node

 You can set up multiple conditions and even use "elif" branches for more complex logic.

-The left and right variables can reference any previous node’s output.
+The left and right variables can reference any previous node’s output or any input.

 Last updated